Core Services Overview

 Software Licensing and Activation

-- Validation APIs: Real-time license validation for applications
+- Real-time validation APIs

-🚩 Feature Flag Service
+🚩 Feature Flag Service (Planned)

 Dynamic Feature Management

-⚙️ Configuration Service
+⚙️ Configuration Service (Planned)

 Centralized Application Configuration

-- Environment-specific Configs: Different settings per environment
+- Environment-specific settings

-- Dynamic Updates: Change configuration without restarts
+- Dynamic configuration updates

 Service Architecture